waltermaina/klassy-cafe-laravel-website/README.md

 - The reservation details are stored in a database.
 - A logged in user can view reservations.
 - A user is notified if there is an error on the reservation form.
+- You can view the website at: https://klassycafe.herokuapp.com/